lmoratti/RedSiegePython/README.md

 # RedSiegePython
 The code along for learning infosec python 2021

-Each project will have it's own requirements.txt file.
-This is intended to provide it's dependencies on a per project basis.
+Each project will have it's own python requirements.txt file.
+This is intended to provide the dependencies on a per project basis.